Discover 10 Hidden Features and Shortcuts in OS X Lion

 Bonus: 3 Even Smaller Features

-Here are another few more subtle features I’ve managed to spot, just thought I should include them too.
+Here are a few more subtle features I’ve managed to spot and thought should be included:

 Mass Grouping Folders